v4l3rio/agentcrafter-asmd-project/docs/llm/README.md

 ### Concept and Motivation

-Creating interesting and challenging environments manually is time-consuming and requires design expertise.
+Creating interesting and challenging environments manually is time-consuming.
 Wall LLM enables natural language description of desired environments, with AI generating the corresponding wall configurations.

 ### Implementation Architecture